 Lighting Committee Charter

-The Lighting Committee is charged with ensuring that the landscape lighting for all common grounds throughout Rosedale is properly maintained, repaired, upgraded where necessary, and kept in good working order.
+The Lighting Committee is charged with ensuring that the common grounds lighting in Rosedale is properly maintained, repaired, upgraded where necessary, and kept in good working order.
 This committee also manages holiday decorating and lighting.

 Committee members regularly inspect and gather recommendations on the best approaches to maintain, repair and improve the lighting system.
 Advice may come from industry experts or properly licensed/insured qualified individuals to guide them.
 Should lights fail, the committee sends a report to the qualified part-time operator employed by the property manager for that purpose.
 If the situation is outside of his expertise, then a call is made to the electric utility (PRECO).